-A. Basics of Aerodynamics of Conventional Wind Turbines and Power Kites
+A. Basics of Aerodynamics of CWTs and Power Kites

-The following is intended to briefly illustrate the fundamental mathematical relationships for the calculation of a wind turbine's rotor blade swept area $A{\rm T}$ (Section A1) and the power generation of rotor blades (Section A2) and power kites (Section A3) in greatly simplified form.
-This conveys on the one hand an insight into the physical relationships and shows on the other hand, taking a 100 kW system as an example, that the surface area of a kite intended for an Airborne Wind Turbine (AWT) can be approximately the same as the surface area of the rotor blades of a conventional two-blade wind turbine.
+The following is intended to briefly illustrate the fundamental mathematical relationships for the calculation of a wind turbine's rotor blade swept area A_T (Section A.1) and the power generation of rotor blades (Section A.2) and power kites (Section A.3) in greatly simplified form.
+This conveys on the one hand an insight into the physical relationships and shows on the other hand, taking a 100 kW system as an example, that the surface area of a kite intended for an AWT can be approximately the same as the surface area of the rotor blades of a conventional two-blade wind turbine.

-1) Conventional Wind Turbines: The kinetic energy of an axial air flow is transformed into torque-forming tangential force through the rotor blades of a windmill.
-According to Lanchester and Betz, the calculation of the maximum achievable power for a given rotor blade swept area $A{\rm T}$ can be replaced by a partially air-permeable actuator disc [1], [31] and the power flow can be considered in a tubular air flow as shown in Fig. 31.
-The pressure in front of the disc will increase in relation to the ambient pressure, i.e. the kinetic energy of the air will be reduced, respectively the flow cross-section widened and a force applied to the turbine disc.
+1) CWT: The kinetic energy of an axial air flow is transformed into torque-forming tangential force through the rotor blades of a windmill.
+According to Lanchester and Betz, the calculation of the maximum achievable power for a given rotor blade swept area $A{\rm T}$ can be replaced by a partially airpermeable actuator disc [1], [34], and the power flow can be considered in a tubular air flow as shown in Fig. 38.
+The pressure in front of the disc will increase in relation to the ambient pressure, i.e., the kinetic energy of the air will be reduced, respectively the flow cross-section widened and a force applied to the turbine disc.
 The removal of energy from the disc causes a steep reduction of the pressure.
-At a later stage, due to the further reduction of the air speed, the air flow once again reaches the ambient pressure and finally through the absorption of the kinetic energy from the surrounding air again attains the original wind speed $v{\rm W}$ .
-In contrast to the pressure, the speed, assuming constant air density on the basis of the same mass flow per second through all cross-sections, shows a continuous development.
-This provokes the question, which terminal velocity of the air $v{\rm E}$ results in maximum turbine power.
-In this connection it is worth noting that $v{\rm E} = 0$ is not an optimum value, as then the air behind the wind turbine cannot leak away, i.e. the flow of additional air would be impaired.
+At a later stage, due to the further reduction of the air speed, the air flow once again reaches the ambient pressure and finally through the absorption of the kinetic energy from the surrounding air again attains the original wind speed $v{\rm W}$.
+In contrast to the pressure, the speed, assuming constant air density on the basis of the same mass flow per second through all cross-sections shows a continuous development.
+This provokes the question, which terminal velocity of the air v_E results in maximum turbine power.
+In this connection it is worth noting that $v_E = 0$ is not an optimum value, as then the air behind the wind turbine cannot leak away, i.e., the flow of additional air would be impaired.

-$$\dot{n} = \rho A{\rm W} v{\rm W} = \rho A{\rm T} v{\rm T} = \rho A{\rm E} v{\rm E} \,, \tag{58}$$
+$$\dot{m} = \rho A{\rm W} v{\rm W} = \rho A{\rm T} v{\rm T} = \rho A{\rm E} v{\rm E} \tag{64}$$ and thereby, the power generated from the airflow according to the principle of virtual displacement is